dadish/ProcessQuickToggle/Readme.md

 fields in the extra action buttons intruduced in [ProcessWire 2.6.5][pw-2-6-5] via AJAX.

+## Requirements
+This module works only for ProcessWire versions later than 2.6.5.

 ## How to Install
 1. Copy all the files in this directory to /site/modules/Babel/